 Step Four: Boons

 You may choose 5 Boons at character creation.
-Many Boons may be purchased twice to increase their effect.
+Boons can be purchased twice to increase their effect.
+If you purchase a Boon twice, you gain access to both abilities of that Boon.

 Step Five: Odds and Ends